WHERE? Oxygen Reduction System, England

 WHAT?
 A data centre is a facility that stores, manages and disseminates data.
 Data centres are now supporting a variety of heavy industries such as mines.

 WHY?
 Oxygen Reduction system works by taking Nitrogen from the air outdoors and pumping this into the room consistently in order to suppress oxygen levels, down to the level where combustion can no longer occur.
-To ensure the system works safely and efficiently, room integrity is of utmost important for two reasons: (1) A properly sealed room will contain the Nitrogen for a longer period of time, therefore putting less work on the air compressor in order to save energy.
+To ensure the system works safely and efficiently, ultrasonic room integrity tester is of utmost important for two reasons: (1) A properly sealed room will contain the Nitrogen for a longer period of time, therefore putting less work on the air compressor in order to save energy.
 (2) If Nitrogen starts to leak from the Server Room, there are safety concerns over where this Nitrogen would leak to as it has the potential to harm occupants in other rooms if the Nitrogen leaks into their room and the oxygen levels were unmonitored.

 HOW?
 Several areas were tested with an ultrasonic room integrity tester where leakage was probable and the readings were noted on the drawings.
 These were the doors, vents, cable penetrations and also sections of the wall where gaps were visible.
 The ultrasonic room integrity tester identified the main source of leaks for the room, the doors, where full readings were clearly detected.
 Multiple air vents in the room were also improperly sealed and some leakage was found into the external room.
 Cable penetrations leading to the area outside the Server Room were also found to be leaking.
 Once the required maintenance was conducted and assuming no changes were made to the room, it is safe to assume that the room retains its integrity, thus comply and exceed current ISO 14520 regulations requiring periodic inspections of room integrity whereby visual inspection is usually specified and is not sufficient.